IBEEM-MSU/ibeem_variability/README.md

     * `3c-get-master-file-terrestrial-mammal.R` - generate master file with rows for species and columns for environmental and life history data
     * `3c-get-master-file-birdtree.R` - generate master file with rows for species and columns for environmental and life history data.
 Also pulls in IUCN data.
     + `3c-get-master-file-birdtree.sbatch` - bash script to run `3c-get-master-file-birdtree.R`, since pulling the IUCN data takes a few hours.
-  * `4-rasterize` - rasterize ranges
+  * `4-phylo-cor` - get phylogenetic correlation matrix
-    * `4a-create-rasters.R` - create .tif files birds
+    * `4a-bird-get-con-tree-pieces.R` - calculate consensus trees for 10 chunks of 100 phylogenies for birds
-    * `4a-raster-comile.sh` - bash script to iterate through all pieces of data and run `4a-raster.sbatch`
+    * `4b-bird-get-cor-matrix.R` - calculate final consensus tree and phylo cor matrix for birds
-    * `4a-raster.sbatch` - bash script to load one piece of data and run `4a-create-rasters.R` on HPCC
+    * `4a-mammal-get-con-tree-pieces.R` - calculate consensus trees for 10 chunks of 100 phylogenies for mammals
-    * `4b-stack-rasters.R` - script to stack rasters and produce main .tif
+    * `4b-mammal-get-cor-matrix.R` - calculate final consensus tree and phylo cor matrix for mammals
   * `5-model/` - * = working scripts
     * `Archive/` - old model scripts
       * `5-clutch-oe.R` - imputed clutch size ~ var with observation error